 It’s the most wonderful time of the year, and that doesn’t just go for us humans.
-Whether they’re naughty or nice, make the holidays super special for your dog when you treat them to something fun off this list.
+Whether they’re naughty or nice, make the holidays super special for your dog when you treat them to something fun off this Christmas presents for dogs list!

 Read on for the best Christmas gifts for dogs!

 As a kid, one of my favorite parts of Christmas morning was going through my stocking!
 My parents would stick all kinds of yummy treats inside, and now I do the same for my pack.

 We got our stockings from a local store, but you can find all kinds of cute Christmas stockings for dogs here!

 Fill up your dog’s stocking with their favorite snacks for a special treat!
 Roxy & Rico lose their minds over these dried fish skins.
 They smell absolutely disgusting, but make them so happy I can’t help but spoil them with those treats.

 Plus, they’re packed full of omega-3 fatty acids and help keep their teeth clean!
 This is at the top of our best Christmas presents for dogs.
 So much that I even had to spoil my fur niece Emily with them last year, and she loved them too!

 The Kong Jumbler is Roxy’s absolute number one favorite in the world toy.
 It makes a fun gift for any dog that loves chase, ball, or pretty much any other activity.

 The Jumbler has a ball inside that rolls around and makes noise while they play.